Watch as Washington celebrates the Nationals' World Series win

 "There's a lot of things, policies that I disagree with, but at the end of the day, it has more to do with the divisive rhetoric and the enabling of conspiracy theories and widening the divide in this country," Doolittle told The Washington Post.

-Doolittle also cited his wife's two mothers being members of the LGBTQ community as well as his brother-in-law's autism as reasons he would not attend.
+Doolittle also cited his wife's two mothers' being active members of the LGBTQ community as well as his brother-in-law's autism as reasons he would not attend.

 "I have a brother-in-law who has autism, and (Trump) is a guy that mocked a disabled reporter," Doolittle said in the interview.
 "How would I explain that to him that I hung out with somebody who mocked the way that he talked, or the way that he moves his hands?
 I can't get past that stuff."